datadog4s/datadog4s/site/docs/quickstart.md

 ```

 ### Timers
 Timers are great.
 And with our API, they are even better.
-Because we are living in functional code, we expect you to provide us with `F[_]: Sync` and we will time how long execution takes, and tag it with whether it succeded and if it failed, which class of exception was thrown.
+Because we are living in functional code, we expect you to provide us with `F[_]: Sync` and we will time how long execution takes, and tag it with whether it succeeded (and if it failed, which class of exception was thrown).

 ```scala mdoc:silent